bitovi/academy/src/react-native/07-debugging-devtools/debugging-devtools.md

 <img alt="Screenshot of a window with options for React Native and React DOM.
 The React Native section suggests opening the in-app developer menu.
 A notification at the top states the server is waiting for React to connect." src="../static/img/react-native/07-debugging-devtools/dev-tool-not-connected.png" style="max-width: 100%;"/>

-At this point, the DevTool is not connected.
-To connect the DevTool to the application, run the following command to pull up the dev menu:
+At this point, DevTools is not connected.
+To connect DevTools to the application, run the following command to pull up the dev menu:

 ✏️ Run: